LOOPS ⋅ Frequently Asked Questions

 Brand Reputation

 A commitment to accessibility can enhance your brand reputation.
-People value organisations that prioritise inclusivity and take steps to make their products and services accessible to everyone.
+People value organizations that prioritize inclusivity and take steps to make their products and services accessible to everyone.

 Financial benefits